hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 but it has not allowed for a polyadic *argument* arity.

-this is the conclusion we come to on such matters today: for something like at least 98% of our pratical, day-to-day modeling needs it seems that modeling "requiredness" in such a way was superfluous overkill. parsimony holds that since it usually simple enough just to say that an association is either "required" or it isn't, that we should keep our meta-model simple, and stick with a universal binary here.
+this is the conclusion we come to on such matters today: for something like at least 98% of our practical, day-to-day modeling needs it seems that modeling "requiredness" in such a way was superfluous overkill. (in other words, when we first discovered "arity", we may have become guilty of everything looking like a nail.)

+parsimony holds that since it is usually (always, even) simple enough just to say that an association is either "required" or it isn't, that we should keep our meta-model simple, and stick with a universal binary here.

-(we're not sure but we have a hunch that this simplification will have zero cost against our longterm goals of (wierdly) [#mt-015] generated modality clients.)
+we're not sure but we have a hunch that this simplification will have zero cost against our longterm goals of (wierdly) [#mt-015] generated modality clients.